Spring Things to Do

 Morning

 Today will include a little slice of history and a big slice of fun.
-Start with brunch at St. Kilda Collective, the fourth concept in the popular St. Kilda line of metro restaurants.
-Located in a 106-year-old brick building that used to be the home of Valley Auto Ford (the original dealership sign is still painted in brick), this comfortable and stylish space is part breakfast café, part bakery, and part farm-to-table restaurant.
-Pro tip: The avocado toast is as good as advertised.
+Start with brunch at St. Kilda Collective in Historic Valley Junction.
+Located in a 106-year-old brick building that used to be the home to Valley Auto Ford (the original dealership sign is still painted in brick), this comfortable and stylish space is part breakfast café, part bakery, and part farm-to-table restaurant.
+The avocado toast is as good as advertised.

 Afternoon

-You’re off to the World Food Prize Hall of Laureates, another one of Des Moines’ great free museums, this one recognizing great achievements in agriculture and food security (you are Iowa, after all).
+You’re off to the World Food Prize Hall of Laureates, one of Des Moines’ great free museums recognizing great achievements in agriculture and food security (you are Iowa, after all).
 The building itself is over a century old and used to be home to the original Des Moines Public Library.
-Inside it is adorned with beautiful artwork, photography, mosaics, and stained glass, making it no wonder that this also serves as one of the metro’s most popular event spaces.
+Inside it is adorned with beautiful artwork, photography, mosaics and stained glass, making it no wonder that this also serves as one of the metro’s most popular event spaces.

-After seeing all this beautiful décor up close, you’re probably going to be feeling like you need to upgrade your own digs.
+Since this itinerary has a decidedly aesthetic vibe, you’re probably going to be feeling like you need to upgrade your own digs.
 Lucky for you, you’re right next door to West End Architectural Salvage, a four-story showcase of everything awesome.
 Containing one-of-a-kind salvaged pieces (think dressers, tables, chairs, mirrors, and lighting), it rose to fame with its eponymous show on HGTV.

 Evening